I want to charter a yacht, which sailing qualification do I need?

 There will be a maximum of 5 students on the boat and an RYA Instructor.
 You will be accommodated throughout the course on a comfortable cruising yacht which can sleep up to 8 people in 3 cabins and the saloon.
 Occasionally you will be on a larger yacht with 4 cabins.

 How can I be sure about safety?

 All our yachts are coded by the Maritime Coastguard Agency (MCA) and have to meet demanding standards of safety.
 In addition Commodore Yachting have added extra safety features such as crotch straps on life jackets for extra peace of mind.
-Our RYA instructors are all highly qualified and are expected to attend one of our ‘School Instructor Days’ led by the school principal just so we can be sure that they meet our high standards.
+Our RYA instructors are all highly qualified and are expected to attend one of our ‘School Instructor Days’ led by the school Principal or Chief Instructor just so we can be sure that they meet our high standards.